-Figure 3: sub-images are taken from two different cameras. storage layout is similar to Excalibur use case. properties of each 3D dataset may be set to have “thicker” chunks for data buffering.
+Figure 3: Dual PCO use case: sub-images are taken from two different cameras

+The storage layout is similar to the Excalibur use case.
+The properties of each 3D dataset may be set to have “thicker” chunks for data buffering.

 Dealing with Gaps

 Both “Excalibur” and “Dual PCO Edge” have to accommodate gaps between sub-images.
 This can be accomplished by allowing “gaps” in the virtual dataset as shown in Figure 3.
-When a plane is read from VDS “gaps” are filled with the fill values defined by the virtual dataset, or with private data for the VDS.
+When a plane is read from VDS, “gaps” are filled with the fill values defined by the virtual dataset or with private data for the VDS.